Alexander2817/nbodyCUDA/README.md

 # CUDA N-Body Simulation

-This project simulates gravitational interactions between particles using an \( O(N^2) \) brute-force method implemented in CUDA C++.
-The code runs efficiently on GPU-accelerated systems such as Centaurus, supporting benchmarks with up to 100,000 particles.
+This project simulates gravitational interactions between particles using an brute-force method implemented in CUDA C++.
+The code runs efficiently on GPU-accelerated systems such as Centaurus, supporting benchmarks of different ranges such as 1000, 10000, and 100000 particles.

 ---